jessica3-14/Project/Report.md

 ---

 ## 4. Performance evaluation
-MPI Comparison between Algorithms:\
+### MPI Comparison between Algorithms:
 ![MPI Comparison Graph](Images/Mpi%20comp.png)\
 For MPI, bucket sort is clearly the best implementation, even though communication time starts to become a limiting factor as the number of threads increases.
 This plot was done at 1048576 because that was the size that worked best across implementations.
-Sample sort was very inefficient and bubble sort was near constant.\
+Sample sort was very inefficient and bubble sort was near constant.

-CUDA Comparison between Algorithms:\
+### CUDA Comparison between Algorithms:
 ![CUDA Comparison Graph](Images/cuda%20comp.png)\
 For CUDA, bucket sort is still the best implementation by absolute terms.
 However, the odd-even version of bubble sort is more stable to thread sizes and would likely perform better across a variety of problems.
-This plot was also done at 1048576 because that was the size that worked best acroos implementations.\
+This plot was also done at 1048576 because that was the size that worked best acroos implementations.

+---

 ### Bucket Sort:
 #### MPI Comparisons: